Mattingly, Jill R.

 Jill R. Mattingly

-Chair and Clinical Assistant Professor
+Chair and Clinical Associate Professor

 She received her Doctor of Health Science from Nova Southeastern University, Master of Medical Science in Physician Assistant Studies from Emory University, and Bachelor of Arts in Biology from Western State Colorado University.